 Are you on the hunt for reliable, high-quality fasteners?
 If so, you will likely have come across the carriage bolt variety.
-Below, we take a look at what a carriage bolt is, when the best time is to use one as well as how to use it properly.
+Below, we take a look at what carriage bolts are, when the best time is to use them as well as how to use carriage bolts properly.

 What Is a Carriage Bolt?

 A carriage bolt is a type of fastener that can be made from a number of different materials (stainless steel being the most popular).
 A carriage bolt generally has a round head and a flat tip and is threaded along part of its shank.
 Carriage bolts are often referred to as plow bolts or coach bolts and are most commonly used in wood applications.
 However, they are much more diverse than people might think.